wgrabarek/nx-gatsby/README.md

-# nx-gatsby-builder
+# nx-gatsby
-Gatsby builder (works on top of gatsby-cli), compatible with Nx extensible devtools
+Nx plugin to enrich monorepo with great Gatsby.js